Do you need a brain injury lawyer?

 For the Toronto Rehab study, researchers worked with 25 patients who had sustained moderate-severe brain injuries.
 Among study participants, those who reported higher levels of “environmental enrichment” – in the form of increased physical, cognitive and social stimulation – showed less deterioration of the hippocampus in the months and years following their injuries.
 These findings suggest that activities such as socializing, reading and problem solving may help improve recovery after TBI and reduce chronic symptoms such as memory loss.

-Compensation for TBI
+FAQ: What Compensation Can I Expect for TBI

 People who suffer traumatic brain injuries often face months or years of intensive therapy and medical treatment on the long road to recovery.
 Depending on the circumstances of the injury, it is often possible for injured people and their families to secure financial compensation to help them cope with the consequences of the injury and secure the best possible chance of recovery.
 If you or a loved one has suffered a TBI, contact an experienced personal injury lawyer to discuss your options.